- About Us

 The burgeoning city of Delhi is India’s unmistakable center of power and the heart of the world’s largest democracy.
 With a massive new international airport and expanding comprehensive metro system, and hundreds of new markets, shopping malls, restaurants, and movie theaters attracting millions of consumers each day, the National Capital Region (NCR) has become an engine for economic growth and a magnet for commerce, media, fashion and the arts.
 Delhi will soon be one of the largest cities in the world, yet its historic charm still prevails in the narrow winding lanes of Old Delhi and along the grand tree-lined boulevards of New Delhi.
 The vibrant chaos of this urban metropolis is balanced with a stroll through one of the city’s lush green parks dotted with historic Moghul and British landmarks.
 From Rajpath, Rashtrapati Bhavan, and Parliament to the Red Fort, Humayan’s Tomb, and the Qutab Minar, Delhi’s historic monuments are a testament to its role as the capital city of the second most populous country in the world.

-Beginning in Fall 2014, this multi-country program offers a 15-credit curriculum that includes a core course and four in-country content courses.
-Syllabi are forthcoming.
+This multi-country program offers a 15-credit curriculum that includes a core course and four in-country content courses.

 The core course runs for the duration of the program and offers a comparative look at China and India through the lens of their capital cities, Beijing and Delhi, examining the regional and international power dynamics, domestic politics, and population pressures that drive and inform these two increasingly important global players.
 As part of this course, students complete a capstone research project that examines a particular area of their interest within a comparative framework.